expo/expo/docs/README.md

 ### Adding Images and Assets

-You can add images and assets to the `static` directory.
+You can add images and assets to the `public/static` directory.
 They'll be served by the production and staging servers at `/static`.

 ### New Components